robert-rc2i/ptq-client-webapp/README.md

 This will try to open your default browser to localhost:3000.
 To access it remotely, you'll need to be aware of the ip address of your device.
 I suggest that you make that adresss permanent in your router so it does not change every day!

 ## Final note
-I am note affiliated with Modartt.
-All reference to Modartt are governed by their trademark and licences
+I am not affiliated with Modartt.
+All references to Modartt are governed by their trademark and licences

 Hope it helps in your Pianoteq setup and happy playing!